Blank Family Tree

 Filed under Articles, Blank Family Tree, Latest News

 I thought this was interesting when I came across it.
 More than 2 million family members… that was a big genealogy project for sure!
 The Confucius Genealogy Compilation Committee tells us that the task of registering new members was completed in 2007 and the descendant report for Confucius is due to be published in 2009; 2,500 years after his death.
-Kong Dewei, a Confucius descendant who has been updating and directing the work on this project reports that there are Continue reading “Updated Confucius family tree has two million members” »
+Kong Dewei, a Confucius descendant who has been updating and directing the work on this project reports that there are over 1.3 million new “living member” entries to the Confucius family but deceased members have also been included.

 A Family Tree Search Sunday